NaN-tic/trytond-electronic_mail-old/doc/index.rst

 Configuration:
 **************

-In your configuration Tryton server file, configure:
+In your configuration Tryton server file, configure in database options:

-- data_path
+- path

 Mailbox:
 ********